AditiMishra2003/Sales_forecasting_XGBoost/README.md

 2.Relative RMSE ≈ 40% of average → indicates room for improvement.

 ## ✅ Output Plots

 1.Actual vs Predicted Sales plot is generated for visual evaluation of prediction performance.

 2.Prediction lines follow the trend but may miss some peaks or drops.

 ## 🚀 How to Improve Accuracy
 Here are several ways to improve the model performance:

 ✅ Feature Engineering

 1.Include more lag features (e.g., 7, 14, 30-day lags).

 2.Add rolling averages or exponential moving averages.

 3.Include day of the week, month, or is_weekend as features.

 4.Incorporate promotion/discount information (if available).

 5.Include seasonal decomposition components.

 ✅ Model Enhancements
 1.Use Hyperparameter Tuning with GridSearchCV or Optuna to optimize max_depth, n_estimators, learning_rate.

 2.Try other models like:

-3.LSTM or Prophet for capturing time-series seasonality.
+LSTM or Prophet for capturing time-series seasonality.

-4.LightGBM or CatBoost for structured boosting.
+LightGBM or CatBoost for structured boosting.

-5.Use stacking ensemble to combine predictions from multiple models.
+Use stacking ensemble to combine predictions from multiple models.

 ✅ Data Improvements

 1.Remove outliers or smooth sudden spikes using rolling medians.

 2.Ensure stationarity by differencing or using log/sqrt transforms.

 ✅ Validation

 1.Use TimeSeriesSplit instead of simple train-test split for better evaluation.

 2.Try cross-validation on time slices.